 Regulatory or certification compliance gap analysis and remediation work to ensure your organisation is compliant with regulatory or data security best practices.

-Copies of all information security relevant polices and procedures, and where required evidence of past compliance.
+Copies of all information security-relevant policies and procedures, and where required evidence of past compliance.

-Your team may need to provide feedback on procedures that are practices but not recorded, or other general information around business practices.
-This information gathering is typically done during a followup meeting once CTRL Group has gained a general sense of the gaps in implementation of your chosen standard or regulation.
+Your team may need to provide feedback on procedures that are practiced but not recorded, or other general information around business practices.
+This information gathering is typically done during a follow-up meeting once CTRL Group has gained a general sense of the gaps in the implementation of your chosen standard or regulation.

-Information you provide us is stored in the risk and compliance directory of CTRL Groups Sharepoint, only risk team members assigned to your project are able to view and access that information.
-All information sharing internally is conducted though sharepoint links and access is monitored and reviewed by the team leader daily.
+Information you provide us is stored in the risk and compliance directory of CTRL Group's Sharepoint, only risk team members assigned to your project are able to view and access that information.
+All information sharing internally is conducted through SharePoint links and access is monitored and reviewed by the team leader daily.